Pangasinan

 Popular tourist attractions in Pangasinan include the Hundred Islands National Park in Alaminos the white-sand beaches of Bolinao and Dasol.
 Dagupan is known for its Bangus Festival ("Milkfish Festival").
-Pangasinan is also known for its mangoes and ceramic oven-baked Calasiao puto ("native rice cake").
+Pangasinan is also known for its mangoes and ceramic oven-baked Puto Calasiao (native rice cake).
 Pangasinan occupies a strategic geo-political position in the central plain of Luzon.
 Pangasinan has been described as the gateway to northern Luzon.